yandex/mapsapi-codestyle/js.md

 fetchResults(FetchMethod.SYNC);
 ```

-[Convenience Traps](http://doc.qt.digia.com/qq/qq13-apis.html#theconveniencetrap) should be avoided in the signature of your functions:
+[Convenience Traps](http://doc.qt.digia.com/qq/qq13-apis.html#theconveniencetrap) should be avoided in the signature of functions:

 ```javascript
 // A WebGL method call (without documentation, it will be hard to comprehend the meaning of the arguments)